What You’ll Learn

-Note: This is a per event date limit, not total for all dates.
+Note: This is a per-event date limit, not a total for all dates.
 That is, if you specify an event that occurs only once per week and has its "Number of Attendees" set to 15, each weekly occurrence can accept 15 registrations.

 But wait … is there one or more dates within the timeframe you’ve set up in which the event will not occur?
 For example, when campus is closed for holidays or other circumstances.
 Read below about how to handle those cases using exclusions.

 Rather than creating more event dates to accommodate a few days when your repeating event will not occur, use exclusions.
 Exclusions allow you to not publish certain event dates so that they can’t be seen or registered for (if signups are turned on).
 Let's see how.

 From the Event Date(s) tab, select Exclusions and then click the Add Exclusion button.

 In the Exclude Date window, choose either a single date to exclude or a range by selecting start and end dates to exclude.
 Note: This excludes dates based on their start time.
 If you have a multi-day event that you wish to exclude make sure to include its start date in the exclusion.

 Once you have set the dates you no longer wish to appear on the calendar or allow registration for, click Save.
 Your excluded date(s) will be listed here and no longer displayed on the site/calendar.